 - Actively cooperate to achieve a balanced benefit and investment contribution to ensure that the relationship is and continues to be in the mutual interests of the parties.

 - Interconnect only using direct (10 or 100) gigabit Ethernet or future more cost effective technologies.

 - For Global Peering (traffic exchange with all Liberty Global footprints):

 - Must have a European footprint with presence in five countries and able to interconnect to Liberty Global in at least three locations inside Europe or must have a non-European footprint and able to interconnect to Liberty Global in at least two locations outside Europe.

 - Must exchange a minimum 95th percentile of 7 Gbps inbound or outbound traffic with Liberty Global’s AS6830 network with traffic ratio between 95th percentile inbound and 95th percentile outbound between 1:3 and 3:1.

 - For Regional Peering (traffic exchange with a single Liberty Global footprint):

-- Must be able to interconnect resiliently to Liberty Global in at least two locations in the requested country, of which one will be at the sole discretion of Liberty Global.
+- Must be able to interconnect resiliently to Liberty Global in at least two, three in Germany and United Kingdom, locations in the requested country, of which the majority of locations will be at the sole discretion of Liberty Global.

 In the requirements above measurement of 95th percentile is defined as sampling every 5 minutes the bits transferred, during a calendar month, ignoring the top 5% values and then taking the highest remaining value.

-If a potential peering partner doesn’t fulfill these requirements Liberty Global may nonetheless consider peering on the basis of other commercial and technical arrangements if this is in its interest.
+If a potential peering partner doesn’t fulfil these requirements Liberty Global may nonetheless consider peering on the basis of other commercial and technical arrangements if this is in its interest.